nrc/r4cppp/graphs/README.md

 would take care of most uses (as it does today for function calls).

 See [ref_graph_generic_mod.rs](https://github.com/nrc/r4cppp/blob/master/graphs/src/ref_graph_generic_mod.rs) for how that might look.
+(We should also be able to use safe initialisation (proposed above) to remove the unsafe code).

 See also this [RFC issue](https://github.com/rust-lang/rfcs/issues/424).

+This feature would vastly reduce the syntactic overhead of the reference and `UnsafeCell` approach.

 #### Lifetime elision